Ask a legal question, get an answer ASAP!

 (f) As used in this subsection:

-(i) “Last-dollar payment amount” means an amount equal to the tuition cost for an eligible student’s courses at the resident rate, regardless of whether the student actually incurred that rate, plus the student’s mandatory fees, minus all gift aid received by the student.
+(i) “Last-dollar payment amount” means an amount equal to the tuition, mandatory fees, and contact hours for each student’s actual program of study, minus all gift aid received by the student.

 (5) The department shall work closely with participating institutions to provide the highest level of participation and ensure that all requirements of the program are met.

-(6) The department shall ensure that Michigan achievement scholarships are well publicized and that high school students are provided information on the program.
+(6) From the funds appropriated in section 236(7) for the Michigan achievement scholarships, the department may not use more than $10,000,000.00 for the purposes of outreach programs to raise awareness of the Michigan achievement scholarship described in this section and section 248a and shall ensure that Michigan achievement scholarships are well publicized and that high school students are provided information on the program.
+The department may receive and expend funds received from outside sources for scholarships, marketing, or other purposes related to the Michigan achievement scholarship.
 The department shall provide the necessary funding and staff to fully operate the program.

-(a) Beginning December 1, 2023, by December 1 of each year, the department shall provide a written report, organized by eligible institution, to the house and senate appropriations subcommittees on higher education, the house and senate fiscal agencies, and the state budget director that includes the following information for the previous academic year:
+(a) By May 1 and December 1 of each year, the department shall provide a written report, organized by eligible institution, to the house and senate appropriations subcommittees on higher education, the house and senate fiscal agencies, and the state budget director that includes the following information for the previous academic year:

 (i) The number of students who qualified for a Michigan achievement scholarship.